Accelerate Your Brewery in Asheville, North Carolina

 The Brewery Workshop helps brewery entrepreneurs build and grow great businesses.

-Tired of oversized conferences and festivals?
-There are only 50 spots available for this rare opportunity for new and in-planning breweries to spend multiple days with the best minds in brewing.
-Move beyond the guesswork and spend four days in San Diego, California, connecting with the experts who have built successful breweries.
+There are only 40 spots total for this intimate opportunity for new and in-planning breweries to spend multiple days with the best minds in brewing.
+Move beyond the guesswork and spend four days in Asheville, North Carolina, connecting with the experts who have built successful breweries.
 By learning from the experiences of brewers and owners who have been there before, you’ll save yourself the money and time lost in missteps.
 At this workshop, we'll navigate the ins and outs of establishing and growing a brewery through hands-on seminars and interactive technical brewery tours where you’ll have the opportunity to engage directly with the pros and your peers.
 You’ll gain the skills to improve the efficiency of your brewery, create invaluable connections with others in the industry, and accomplish in days what usually would take months.

-The ticket price includes local transportation (airport pickup and trips to breweries), lodging (locals ticket available), meals, seminars, technical brewery tours, lab analysis of your beer ($180 value for Brew2 and Brew4), chance to win yeast and advertising at pitch event ($3,000+ value) and networking events.
+The ticket price includes local transportation, lodging (locals ticket w/o lodging available), meals, seminars, brew day, technical brewery tours, lab analysis of your beer ($180 value for Brew2 and Brew4), chance to win advertising + yeast at pitch event ($3,000+ value), and networking events.

 Some of the amazing presenters: